-Adjust the push rod lengths and connect the rudder pedals
+Adjust the push rod lengths and connect

 Now the pushrods can be adjusted to length and connected to the rudder pedals.

-Set the nose wheel so that it is facing straight ahead - move the aircraft back a few meters and then move it forward in a straight line so that the nose wheel is aligned correctly.
+Set the nose wheel so that it is facing straight ahead - move the aircraft back a few meters and then move it forward in a straight line so that the nose wheel will align correctly.
 Set the rudder pedals so that the tops of the pedals are all in line when viewed from the side, as shown in the drawing at the end of this task.